-This function completes a transfer (see the description in the T-Library SDK 8.0 C Developer's Guide).
+This function completes a transfer.
 During the transfer, the caller (A) is placed on hold.
 The original recipient (B) makes a call to a new party (C) (see the scenario).
 A consulting call is established between the original recipient (B) and the new party (C).
 The CallConsultTransfer function initiates the completion of the transfer.
 When the transfer is complete, the original recipient (B), who initiated the transfer, is dropped.
 The ongoing call involves only two participants: the original caller (A) and the new party (C).
 This function is used only for the IVR-Behind-Switch configuration.

 Note: Use this function only after CallConsultInit has been successfully completed.
-For more information, see "CallConsultInit" on page 48.
+For more information, see "CallConsultInit" on page 46.